tswymer/gigya-ts/packages/gigya/README.md

 #### User/Application Key and Secret

-Uses a userKey and secret from an admin or application user, sending them as credentials for every request made.
+Attaches a userKey and secret from an admin or application user to every request made to the REST API.
 See [Application and User Keys](https://help.sap.com/docs/SAP_CUSTOMER_DATA_CLOUD/8b8d6fffe113457094a17701f63e3d6a/6d7bed554d8b4cf09a16faadd5519d1b.html) for more information.

 ```typescript
 export const gigya = Gigya({